nf-core/viralrecon/README.md

 4. Start running your own analysis!

-   > - Parameters passed via custom config files including the `-c` Nextflow option will be ignored.
-Please provide pipeline parameters via the `-params-file` Nextflow option instead; see [docs](https://nf-co.re/usage/configuration?q=params#custom-configuration-files).
+   > - Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
+Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration except for parameters; see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

    - Typical command for Illumina shotgun analysis: